adammckeown03/adammckeown03/README.md

 ## ❓ About Me

 - 🌱 I’m currently studying Computer Science
-- 👀 I’m interested in Studying Coding Languages
+- 👀 I’m interested in all things Tech!
 - 📫 How to reach me mckeownadam194@gmail.com

 ## 🔧 Technologies & Tools